eclipse/transformer/README.md

 In addition to the output file, the transformer produces a change report.
 The change report tells if any updates were made to the target file, and provides details on what changes were made.
 What details are provided depends on the type of file which is transformer.

-When the input file is a container type file, the transformer is applied to all of the elements of the container.
+When the input file is a container type file, the transformer is applied to all the elements of the container.

 The transformer recursively processes nested archives.
 For example, Web Application Archives (WAR files) located within Enterprise Application Archives (EAR files) are processed.